 The second issue is how to think about "g"; the underlying rate of technology growth.
-We will assume that once a take-off is achieved the country taps into the world technology frontier.
-Hence, g can be viewed as exogenously given, from the perspective of the individual country.9 As a result, g is common across countries in the sample which means that we can think of it as a parameter to be estimated (though see footnote 13 below).
+We will assume that once a takeoff is achieved the country taps into the world technology frontier.
+Hence, g can be viewed as exogenously given, from the perspective of the individual country.8 As a result, g is common across countries in the sample which means that we can think of it as a parameter to be estimated (see footnote 12).